refinedev/refine/documentation/blog/2023-06-02-react-uselayouteffect.md

 ## Introduction

 In recent years, [React](https://react.dev/) has solidified itself in the ever-changing landscape of web development as one of the most efficient ways of building highly performant and interactive user interfaces.
-With the introduction of a new feature called [Hooks](https://react.dev/reference/react), React has revolutionised the way developers manage stateful and reusable logic within functional components.
+With the introduction of a new feature called [Hooks](https://react.dev/reference/react), React has revolutionized the way developers manage stateful and reusable logic within functional components.

 With Hooks you can use state and other React features without the need to write ES6 class components.
 One important hook though not very popular is the `useLayoutEffect` hook, which allows developers to handle and perform side effects in React components.